Note: Spring FAQs will be published soon.

 Yes.
 We encourage majors to earn academic credit for unpaid, professional experience in a variety of settings.
 Our location provides rich possibilities for Internships and fieldwork.
 Students have interned at institutions in the New Paltz, The Hudson Valley, Capital District and New York City.
 The Samuel Dorsky Museum of Art, located on the SUNY New Paltz campus, also offers curatorial and collections management internships regularly.

 Yes.
 The Art History Award is awarded every spring semester for the following academic year.
 Qualified Art History majors are encouraged to apply.
 The award may be used to defray student expenses other than tuition, including room, board, and fees.
 It may also be used for study abroad, internships, and in-service learning.
-The College also maintains a database of scholarships for which you may apply; visit https://newpaltz.academicworks.com/opportunities
+The University also maintains a database of scholarships for which you may apply; visit https://newpaltz.academicworks.com/opportunities

 Yes.
 We strongly encourage our students to study abroad.
 Summer On-Site Studies in Art History Abroad is our faculty-led, intensive overseas study program.
 Recent programs include 19th-century French painting in Paris and Provence, ancient art in Italy and Greece, and contemporary art through the lens of the exhibitions Documenta, Munster Sculpture Project, and the Venice Biennale.
 To learn more, visit https://www.newpaltz.edu/fpa/art-history/on-site/past-programs/2019/ For additional study-abroad programs, visit https://www.suny.edu/studyabroad/